HumanCellAtlas/dcp-community/charters/DataBrowser/charter.md

 ## Description
-The Data Browser (available via the Data Portal 'Explore' section) is an application that provides a faceted search capability allowing users to search and download subsets of cellular resolution data hosted by the Data Coordination Platform (DCP).
+The Data Browser (available via the Data Portal 'Explore' section) is an application that provides a faceted search capability allowing users to search and download subsets of cellular resolution data hosted by the Data Coordination Platform (DCP) and facilities to pass such subsets of data to the Expression Matrix Service and Analysis Applications.

 ## Definitions
 *DCP* The Data Coordination Platform is the name given to the entire system used to ingest, validate, store, analyze, and make available the data in the Human Cell Atlas project.